kristihchinen/kristihchinen.github.io/projects/Manoa Eats.md

 ![](../images/Landing-Page.png)
 When you first visit our web application you will be greeted by our landing page which will show you which restaurants are currently open.

+# Take Aways
+This was my first big project working with a team.
+It is difficult working with a lot of different personalities and work ethics.
+I feel our biggest challenge we needed to over come was figuring out a time we were all free.
+For the most part we were having small meetings on the weekends to go over our weekly tasks and we would be meeting before class to code our application.

 # We're Here to Help!
 Manoa Eats is designed, implemented, and maintained by [Tyler Baguio](https://tylerb8.github.io), [Kristi Chinen](https://kristihchinen.github.io), [Jeraldine Milla](https://itsjerie.github.io), [Nenye Ndili](https://nenyehub.github.io), [Gavin Peng](https://devgav.github.io)